opentofu/opentofu/rfc/20240610-Tofu-Version-Compatibility.md

 Don't implement this and assume that all module and project authors will adopt the .tofu extension and keep the respective required_versions up to date.

 Implement an option to disable required_version checking.

+Try to guess the equivalent OpenTofu version for a specified Terraform version.